mitosisX/MirandaJS/README.md

 # MirandaJS
 Miranda is a wrapper for the cross-platform PySide6 GUI library.
 It allows developers to create applications for Windows, macOS, and Linux using JavaScript

+<b>The framework uses Python (make sure it's installed)</b> as it wraps around a popular Python framework; PySide6.

+To get started, use <b>python setup.py install</b> to install the framework and run the examples from https://github.com/mitosisX/miranda-demos
 MIT License
 <hr>
 Hello everyone,